Widget Configuration

 Note: BugPin.init() returns a Promise<void>.
 It fetches configuration from the server and merges it with the options you provide (your options take priority).

-Settings configured via script data attributes will override admin panel settings.
+Settings configured via script data attributes override Admin Console settings.